AravindhVishnu/Collection-of-useful-scripts/README.md

 - PrintDocuments.ps1: Print all Word, PDF and Notepad documents located in the same folder (the default printer is used).
 It is optionally possible to remove all existing print jobs before commencing with the print.

+Instructions: Configure the default printer.

 Print all documents:
 powershell -ExecutionPolicy Bypass -File PrintDocuments.ps1 -Path PathToTheDocumentsFolder

-Remove all existing print jobs and then print all documents: powershell -ExecutionPolicy Bypass -File PrintDocuments.ps1 -Path PathToTheDocumentsFolder -RemovePrintJobs true -PrinterName "HPDC4550 (HP DeskJet 4100 series)"
+Remove all existing print jobs and then print all documents: powershell -ExecutionPolicy Bypass -File PrintDocuments.ps1 -Path PathToTheDocumentsFolder -RemovePrintJobs true -PrinterName DefaultPrinterName